 Once you’ve got the ports pointed in the right direction and covered, you can add the media in and around the burners.
-Fill material like lava rocks or fire glass are your best options.
+There are many decorative media you can use for your fire pit like lava rocks or fire glass are your best options.
 Do not choose anything that could contain moisture, as this could cause the stones to explode.

 Once you’ve completed these five steps, you’re ready to enjoy the warmth and solicitude a DIY propane fire pit can provide.

 Looking for DIY grill projects?
 Check out these project we’ve made:

 - DIY Charcoal Grill: To Have Distinctive And Smoky Flavor.

 - DIY Cold Smoker: Ways To Preserve And Flavor Meats.